Introduction to XML

 Credits: 1.5 CEUs or 15 PDHs

 This course will provide an introduction to XML (the eXtensible Markup Language) and also introduce some basic tools for working with XML documents.
-The main goals of this course are for students to get comfortable with XML as structured data format, learn the basic rules and tools for working with XML, and learn about several XML standards used in the library, digital humanities, and publishing communities.
-Topics will include: understanding basic XML document structures and content models, XPath, XML Document Type Definitions (DTDs) and Schemas.
-The course will also provide an introduction to several more advanced topics, as time allows, including XML namespaces and Library of Congress XML markup standards that are relevant to electronic text resources and metadata management including Dublin Core, MARC-XML, and MODS.
+The main goals of this course are for students to get comfortable with XML as structured data format, learn the basic rules and tools for working with XML, and learn about several XML standards used in the library, digital humanities, data science, and digital publishing communities.
+Topics will include: understanding basic XML document structures and content models, XPath, XML Document Type Definitions (DTDs) and Schemas, XML namespaces and several XML markup standards that are relevant to electronic text resources and metadata management including Dublin Core, MARC-XML, and METS/MODS.

 Course outcomes will include: